Search for “musician” in the Google app store and this is what you get.

 This semester I won’t have to physically write down the homework assignments on paper first, followed by my evening session of transferring that information into Evernote on my PC.
 I’ll simply type in the lesson summary/homework into the Evernote app right at the end of the lesson while my student is packing up.

-1 step less in administrative overhead, no paper involved and 5-10 minutes of time saved at the end of the day.
+One step less in administrative overhead, no paper involved and 5-10 minutes of time saved at the end of the day.
+Have I already mentioned that I love Evernote? 🙂

 You get 2 GB free.
 Sign up through my Dropbox link and both of us get an additional 500 Mb amount of storage for free.

-Then download the Dropbox app from the app store: Dropbox app
+Then download the Dropbox app from the app store:

-RTM – Remember the Milk
+Dropbox AppRTM – Remember the Milk

-Create lists for your teaching tasks, recording projects, gigs, marketing, etc… and let Remember the Milk help you stay on track and move your projects forward.
+Create lists for your teaching tasks, recording projects, gigs, marketing, etc. and let Remember the Milk help you stay on track and move your projects forward.

 Trello